pts/pts-fasm-bootstrap/README.md

 ## Existing fbsasm implementations in various assembly languages

-* The implementation for the oldest assembler is `fbsasm.mas`, which works with MASM 5.00 (1987-07-31), see the details below.
+* The implementation for the oldest assembler is [fbsasm.mas](fbsasm.mas), which works with MASM 5.00 (1987-07-31).
+The second oldest one is the SVR3 assembler (1987-10-28), the fbsasm implementation is in [fbsasms.s](fbsasm.s).
+The oldest assembler which is also free software is as86 0.0.0 (1991-11-29), the fbsasm implmenetation is in [fbsasm0.as86](fbsasm0.as86).
+See all details below.
 * NASM: already implemented as `fbsasm.nasm`, use it with `./compile_fbsasm.sh nasm`.
 It is a reimplementation of a subset of fasm 1.30 (for Linux i386) in NASM 0.95 (1997-07-27) or later.
 It has been